-Other Programs in the CDBG-DR Housing Portfolio, like the R3 Program, may refer eligible applicants to the Title Clearance Program for support in obtaining a clear title.
-The R3 Program will also refer applications that qualify for a relocation award in order for the TC Program to perform Title Search services to ensure that the hurricane-damaged property and that the replacement property are free of any encumbrances.
-Whenever applicants are referred to the Title Clearance Program from another program in the PRDOH CDBG-DR Housing Portfolio, the Title Clearance Program to ease the burden on the Applicant and reduce the need for the Applicant to submit the same documents and information multiple times.
+Other programs in the CDBG-DR Housing Portfolio, like the R3 Program, may refer eligible applicants to the Title Clearance Program for support in obtaining a clear title.
+The R3 Program will also refer applications that qualify for a relocation award in order for the Title Clearance Program to perform Title Search services to ensure-that the-hurricane-damaged property and that the replacement property are free of any encumbrances.
+Whenever applicants are referred to the Title Clearance Program from another program in the PRDOH CDBG-DR Housing Portfolio, the Title Clearance Program will accept required documents and information directly from the other program. to ease the burden on the applicant and reduce the need for the applicant to submit the same documents and information multiple times.

-In general, if an affidavit or certification was used to demonstrate ownership of a hurricane-impacted property under another Housing Program, the Applicant will be referred to the Title Clearance Program.
-Program-referred Applicants will be required to participate and cooperate with the requests from the Title Clearance Program until such time when their title is cleared, or they receive official notification from the Title Clearance Program that their Application has been closed.
+In general, if an affidavit or certification was used to demonstrate ownership of a hurricane-impacted property under another Housing Program, the applicant will be referred to the Title Clearance Program.
+Program-referred applicants will be required to participate and cooperate with the requests from the Title Clearance Program until such time when their title is cleared, or they receive official notification from the Title Clearance Program that their application has been closed.

-Applicants who are referred by other Housing Programs within the CDBG-DR Housing Portfolio are required to obtain a clear title before receiving benefits from the Housing Program from which they were referred.
-Program-referred Applicants who are found to be non-responsive or non-cooperative with the Title Clearance Program may be determined to be ineligible to receive benefits under the Housing Program from which they were referred.
-All non-responsive or non-cooperative Program-referred Applicants will be referred back to the corresponding Housing Program for further action.
-Nonresponsive or non-cooperative Program-referred Applicants may be required to repay PRDOH for Program funds spent if they are found to have submitted inaccurate or incomplete information to appear to meet Title Clearance requirements in order to obtain an award under any other Housing Program.
+Applicants who are referred by other Housing Programs within the CDBG-DR Housing Portfolio may be are required to obtain a clear title before receiving benefits from the Housing Program from which they were referred.
+Program-referred applicants who are found to be non-responsive or non-cooperative with the Title Clearance Program may be determined to be ineligible to receive benefits under the Housing Program from which they were referred.
+All non-responsive or non-cooperative Program-referred applicants will be referred back to the corresponding Housing Program for further action.
+Non-responsive or non-cooperative Program-referred applicants may be required to repay PRDOH for Program funds spent in the case if-they are found to have submitted inaccurate or incomplete information to appear to meet Title Clearance requirements in order to obtain an award under any other Housing Program.